MatzeLopi/GamesCollection/README.md

 - Game of Hex
 - (more to come!)

+Of these the following games are stable and bug free:
+-

 ## Setup
 Getting started with the Games Collection is a breeze.
 Follow these simple steps to set up the repository on your local machine: